nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ANSYS.md

 ### Examples

-=== "Serial Example"
+=== "Serial"

     Single *process* with a single *thread (2 threads if hyperthreading enabled).
     Usually submitted as part of an array, as in the case of parameter sweeps.

     ```sl
     #!/bin/bash -e